geoffreyvanwyk/phel-lang.org/content/documentation/cli-commands.md

 ## Read-Eval-Print Loop

-Start a Repl.
-This is and interactive prompt (stands for Read-eval-print loop).
+Start a REPL.
+This is and interactive prompt (stands for Read-Eval-Print Loop).
 It is very helpful to test out small tasks or to play around with the language itself.

 ```bash
 vendor/bin/phel repl